yhoriuchi/projoint/README.md

 * This package is still under construction.
 Forthcoming features include the following:
   + Add an article explaining how to set up a Qualtrics survey
   + Add a function for subgroup comparisons.
-  + Allow users to use weights for attributes and for respondents.
+  + Allow researchers to use weights for featuress and for respondents.
-  + Allow users to use other outcome variables, such as rating.
+  + Allow researchers to use other outcome variables, such as rating.

 ### Installation